Ericland/Ericland.github.io/_pages/about.md

 ### [[CV]](https://ericland.github.io/files/cv.pdf) | [[Resume]](https://ericland.github.io/files/resume.pdf) | [Research Statement]

-I recently graduated from Cornell University with a PhD in Robotics.
+I recently graduated from Cornell University with a PhD in Robotics advised by [Prof. Kirstin Petersen](https://www.ece.cornell.edu/faculty-directory/kirstin-hagelskjaer-petersen).
 My research focuses on leveraging swarms of simple robots combined with advanced mathematical models to develop error-tolerant multi-robot systems capable of building large-scale complex structures.
 The research theme spans diverse fields, including agent-based modeling, distributed algorithms, reinforcement learning, and physics-based simulations.

 I have five years of experience programming with Python and am familiar with deep-learning frameworks, including PyTorch and TensorFlow, and robotic frameworks, including ROS.
 I have also published several papers in high-end robotics conferences, including IROS, ICRA, and DARS.
 During my PhD studies, I received several fellowships, including the Jacobs and Merit-Based Fellowships, and I have been actively engaged in teaching courses in robotics and computer systems.